 Growing Radishes in The Northern Territory

-Quick and easy to grow.
-These sharp tasting little root-veggies are perfect for a first-time gardener, and a fun crop to grow with the kids.
+Radishes are incredibly quick and easy to grow.
+These sharp-tasting little root-veggies are perfect for a first-time gardener or a fun crop to grow with the kids.
+They’re a dry season crop and do really well in containers.
 There are a range of varieties available, so choose your favourite, or try a few.

 Don’t let the soil become too dry.
 If the soil dries out, radishes may go to seed before you have a chance to harvest them.